HPAC/ELAPS/README.md

 The Framework consists for three parts:

-1. A collection of Samplers,
+1. A collection of ELAPS:Samplers,
-2. The GUI, and
+2. ELAPS:Mat, and
-3. The viewer
+3. ELAPS:Viewer

 ### ELAPS:Sampler
-The Samplers, located in `Sampler/`, form the low level base of ELAPS.
+ELAPS:Samplers, located in `Sampler/`, form the low level base of ELAPS.
 Each Sampler is configured and liked a fixed set of kernel routines (usually BLAS and LAPACK), a fixed computer system  and fixed kernel implementations.
 They accurately measure the performance of individual kernel invocations in terms of execution time and, if PAPI is available, performance counters (such as cache misses).

-For further details on Samplers, see `Sampler/README.md`
+For further details on ELAPS:Sampler, see `docs/Sampler.md`

 ### ELAPS:Mat
-The GUI, located in `GUI/Gui.py`, creates and runs/submits performance experiments using previously compiled Samplers.
-Central to the GUI is the visual representation of kernels and their operands that now only facilitates the user's understanding of how the kernels function but also automatically completes common kernel operands such as matrix sizes and leading dimensions.
+ELAPS:Mat, located in `Mat.py`, creates and runs/submits performance
+experiments using previously compiled Samplers.
+Central to the Mat is the visual representation of kernels and their operands that now only facilitates the user's understanding of how the kernels function but also automatically completes common kernel operands such as matrix sizes and leading dimensions.